38- Magnificent Tourist Activities you can do in Uganda on Safari:

 You will not starve on a safari in Uganda.
 The food is often a fusion of African with Western dishes, and the best food is found in Midrange and Luxury Lodge.

 Vegans and Vegetarians will do fine while on Safari with abundant vegetables and fruit.

-You can also try some dishes unique to Uganda, such as the famous Rolex, scrambled eggs, and vegetables in a Chapati.
+You can also try some dishes unique to Uganda, such as the, scrambled eggs, and vegetables in a Chapati.

 Try matoke, mashed plantain bananas, and Luwombo, where chicken is cooked in Banana Leaves.
 Read more about what you can eat on a safari in Uganda.